natir/blog/_posts/2018-10-06-binary-mapping-format.md

 But I write'it in two hours, the format is lossless and they save **33 to 64 %** of disk space, depend of compression used.

 Actualy I'm not sure we need binary compressed format for store pairwise alignement against read, but in future with more and more long-read data we probably need it.

-And this result encourage me to continue search on this problem and read more thing around bam/cram canu ovlStore.
+I'm note sure we need a binary compressed format to store pairwise alignment against read, but if we continue to use Overlap Consensus Layout to assembly long-read we need a binary compressed format for pairwise alignment.
+And this result encourage me to continue search on this problem and read more thing around bam/cram, canu ovlStore, dazzler database.
+And it's maybe a good thing to have a uniq format for all-vs-all long read mapping.

-If you want search with me and discussion about Pairwise Aligment format comment section is avaible.
+If you want search with me and discussion about binary compressed Pairwise Aligment format comment section is open (and it work I hope :) ).